 The referendum on voting systems (1993)

-New Zealand’s only constitutional referendum held directly as a result of the provisions in the Electoral Act 1956 – which made it binding – was held in November 1993.
-It asked voters whether or not they wanted to replace the first-past-the-post voting system with the mixed-member proportional (MMP) voting system.
-A small but clear majority of electors (54%) said they did.
+New Zealand’s only constitutional referendum held directly under the provisions of the Electoral Act 1956 – and therefore binding – took place in November 1993.
+It asked voters whether they wanted to replace the first-past-the-post voting system with the mixed-member proportional (MMP) voting system.
+A majority of electors (54%) said they did.
 The referendum was held in conjunction with the general election, and 85% of registered voters participated.

 The result had important constitutional consequences.
 The Electoral Act 1993 replaced the Electoral Act 1956 as the legislative basis of New Zealand’s voting system.
-Parliament became significantly larger (increasing from 99 MPs to 120).
-The voting system became proportional (parties’ shares of seats in Parliament reflected their share of the nation-wide vote) and, until 2014, every administration since the mid-1990s was a coalition government or involved one or more small parties promising to support a large party.
+The number of MPs increased from 99 to 120.
+The voting system became proportional (parties’ shares of seats in Parliament reflected their share of the nationwide vote).
+Until 2020, every subsequent administration was a coalition government or involved one or more small parties promising to support a large party.